Friends-Zone/Nana-Remix/README.md

 ## Installation Guide

-[Visit the documentation](https://aman-a.gitbook.io/nana-remix) o learn more how to setup your own Nana userbot + assistant.
+[Visit the official documentation](https://aman-a.gitbook.io/nana-remix) to learn more how to setup your own Nana userbot + assistant.

 ## Community

-Have questions about Nana or facing issues?
+Have questions about our fork of Nana or facing issues?
 Join [Nana Support](https://t.me/NanaBotSupport) and our friendly community will answer you some questions.
+If you referring to our our fork, please mention [Andrei Jiroh](https://t.me/AJHalili2006) and he'll help you fix your problem.

 ## Credits